 Socio-economic class of consumers:

-The data described that nearly 14.17% of the respondents had upper class followed by majority of the respondents 35.83% had upper middle class, 32.5% of the respondents had lower middle class and 17.5% of the respondents had upper lower class.
+The data described that nearly 14.17% of the respondents were upper class, followed by a majority of the respondents, 35.83% had upper middle class, 32.5% of the respondents who were lower middle class, and 17.5% of the respondents who were upper lower class.

-Azodo et al. (2017) studied that in all, 12 per cent of the respondents represented the upper class (annual income above 15 lakhs), 36 per cent of the respondents represented under upper middle class (5-15 lakhs per annum) and 24 per cent of the respondents represented as lower middle class (annual income below 5 lakhs) and rest of the respondents 28 per cent represented under upper lower class.
+Azodo et al. (2017) studied that, in all, 12 percent of the respondents represented the upper class (annual income above 15 lakhs), 36 percent of the respondents represented the upper middle class (5-15 lakhs per annum) and 24 percent of the respondents represented the lower middle class (annual income below 5 lakhs) and the rest of the respondents, 28 percent, represented the upper lower class.

 Figure 2.
 Distribution of respondents according to their socio-economic class